Opening address by Paul Pereira to the annual Nation Builder “In Good Company” conference, Pretoria, 15 August 2017.

 Indeed, and years before the Wiehahn Commission’s liberalisation of black trade union activity, Anglo’s Harry Oppenheimer was calling on business to simply recognise and negotiate with black trade unions.
 When it was set up in the early 1980s, the Nation Union of Mineworkers found itself with offices provided by Anglo American.

 And during the conflictual stalemate of the late Eighties, Anglo was punting its “high and low road” scenarios to encourage movement to a negotiated national settlement.
+It intervened to discreetly bring ANC and Inkatha negotiators to a last-minute behind-the-scenes agreement that brought the IFP into the 1994 election.

 There is much, much more that could be pointed to, but those examples must suffice for now.